5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 Best way to use it:

-#2: Storylearning Spanish Uncovered — Best for Serious Learners
+#2: Storylearning Spanish Uncovered — Best for Deep Comprehension

 If you want the deepest listening comprehension gains and you’re willing to invest, Spanish Uncovered is it.

-The story-based, “repetitive listening” method trains your ears to understand Spanish.
-Which trains you to not be lost in conversations with native speakers.
-However, compared to Rocket Languages it’s not as a beginner friendly in terms of instant gratification, and it takes a leap of faith in the method since it’s backwards from the usual school approach.
+The story-based, "repetitive listening" method trains your ears to understand Spanish, which in turn trains you not to feel lost in conversations with native speakers.
+However, compared to Speak, or even Rocket Languages, it’s not as beginner friendly in terms of instant gratification, and it takes a leap of faith in the method since it’s backwards from the usual school approach.

-If you do use it, the learning method works longterm for intermediate and beyond—which means you don’t need to change your learning approach at the upper beginner/lower intermediate plateau like with other methods.
+However, if you do use it, the learning method works very effectively long-term, even for intermediate and beyond — which means you don’t need to change your learning approach at the upper beginner/lower intermediate plateau like with most other methods.

 ✓ What I Love